AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30428-magento-patch-wishlist-not-working-with-the-msi.md

 ---
-title: "MDVA-30428: wishlist not working with Inventory Management"
+title: 'MDVA-30428: wishlist not working with Inventory Management'
-description: "The MDVA-30428 patch solves the wishlist not working with Inventory Management (MSI).
-This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.0.5 is installed."
+description: The MDVA-30428 patch solves the wishlist not working with Inventory Management (MSI).
+This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.0.5 is installed.
+exl-id: 79e8d5d6-b073-48cf-8ecc-5c44667c12ad
 ---
 # MDVA-30428: wishlist not working with Inventory Management

 The MDVA-30428 patch solves the wishlist not working with Inventory Management (MSI).
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.0.5 is installed.